+'''

-''' CREATE TABLE Account
+CREATE TABLE Account

 AccountNumber int NOT NULL,

 ProductCode char(2) NOT NULL,

 Status tinyint NOT NULL,

 OpenDate date NOT NULL,

 CloseDate date,

-Balance decimal(15,2),
+Balance decimal (15,2),

-AvailableBalance decimal(15,2) '''
+AvailableBalance decimal (15,2)

+);

 There are more than 1 billion records in the Account table.
 The Account Number column uniquely identifies each account.
-The ProductCode column has 100 different values.
+The ProductCode column has 100

+different values.
 The values are evenly distributed in the table.
 Table statistics are refreshed and up to date.

 You frequently run the following Transact-SQL SELECT statements:

-'''

 SELECT ProductCode, SUM(Balance) AS TotalSUM FROM Account WHERE ProductCode

 <> 'CD' GROUP BY ProductCode;

 SELECT AccountNumber, Balance FROM Account WHERE ProductCode = 'CD'

-'''

 You must avoid table scans when you run the queries.

 You need to create one or more indexes for the table.

-Solution: You run the following Transact-SQL statement:
+Solution: You run the following Transact-SQL statements:

-CREATE CLUSTERED INDEX PK_Account On Account(AccountNumber); CREATE NONCLUSTERED INDEX IX_Account_ProductCode On Account(ProductCode) INCLLUDE (Balance);
+CREATE CLUSTERED INDEX PK Account On Account(AccountNumber);

+CREATE NONCLUSTERED INDEX IX Account ProductCode On Account (ProductCode)

+INCLLUDE (Balance);

+Does the solution meet the goal?

+A. Yes

+B. No

+Correct Answer: A

+Section: (none)

+'''

-Explanation: Create a clustered index on theAccountNumber column as it is unique.
+Create a clustered index on the Account Number column as it is unique.

 Create a nonclustered index that includes the ProductCode column.